ayshih/middleman/README.md

 * `quick`: A simple commander for testing locally

 ## Installation
-Run `make install`.
+To install the main executable program and the associated kernel driver, run `sudo make install`.

 The main program runs as a service.
-To enable the service, run `sudo systemctl enable middleman`.
-Here are commands for operating the service:
+Here are commands for interacting with the service:
 * `sudo systemctl start middleman`
 * `sudo systemctl stop middleman`
 * `systemctl status middleman`